 And so Clark said even with the high school running at full capacity for most of the year, an overwhelming sense of exhaustion pervaded the campus, which locals call Kayhi.

 “Out of all my four years at Kayhi, I never felt like such an aggressive and hostile community at times,” he said.
-“Not to not to make it sound horrible — because even now, I wouldn’t say it’s nearly that bad.
+“Not to make it sound horrible — because even now, I wouldn’t say it’s nearly that bad.
 But out of my four years, a lot more people are on edge.”

 Urquhart said she turned a corner this spring.
 She said she and other teachers are feeling better.